-In collaboration with Weber State University (WSU) and Never Again Rwanda (NAR), the MAHG Program is offering students the opportunity to attend a two-week Peacebuilding Institute in Kigali, Rwanda each year.
+In collaboration with Weber State University (WSU) and Never Again Rwanda (NAR), the MAHG Program offered students the opportunity to attend a two-week Peacebuilding Institute in Kigali, Rwanda each year.

 A short film about the program can be viewed here:

-In summer 2017, four MAHG students, one staff member, Dean of General Studies Robert Gregg, and MAHG Director Elisa von Joeden-Forgey will attend the Peacebuilding Institute from June 1 – June 19.
-The Program is directed by Dr. Stephanie Wolfe, Professor of Political Science at WSU.
+In summer 2017, four MAHG students, one staff member, Dean of General Studies Robert Gregg, and MAHG Director Elisa von Joeden-Forgey attended the Peacebuilding Institute from June 1 – June 19.
+The Program was directed by Dr. Stephanie Wolfe, Professor of Political Science at WSU.

 The Peacebuilding Institute includes:

 - Instruction in the history of genocide in Rwanda and current efforts towards reconciliation;

 - A classroom of Rwandan and foreign university students;

 - Meetings with government officials and NGOs;

 - Cultural events;